 TunTrust rejects any certificate application that TunTrust cannot verify.
-TunTrust does not issue Certificates for domain names that are not under the ".tn" top-level domain.
-TunTrust does not issue certificates containing Internal Names.
+TunTrust does not issue Certificates for Domain Names that are not under the ".tn" top-level domain.
+TunTrust does not issue certificates containing Internal Names or Reserved IP Addresses, as such names cannot be validated according to Section 3.2.2.4 or Section 3.2.2.5.

 TunTrust, in its sole discretion, may reject a Certificate Application, and may refuse to issue a Certificate, without incurring any liability for loss or damages arising out of such refusal.
 TunTrust reserves the right not to disclose reasons for such a refusal.
-Applicants whose applications have been rejected may subsequently re-apply.
+Applicants whose applications have been rejected may subsequently reapply.